Estimated reading time: 5 minutes

 I’ve seen vacation benefits as conservative as one week a year and as generous as twelve weeks per year (after decades of employment).

-They allowed employees one week of vacation after one year of employment.
+This organization allowed employees one week of vacation after one year of employment.

 But they also allowed employees one sick day a month – equating to twelve days of sick pay per year.